kelloggm/wpi-paper/experiments/experimental-procedure.md

 that your $CHECKERFRAMEWORK environment variable is set, because that is used in some of the steps of the experimental procedure below.

-Use for small projects only, a good example project is (https://github.com/plume-lib/require-javadoc).
-Example input for tools can be found in (/main/experiments/inferred-annos-counter/inputExamples)
+Example outputs of this experimental procedure can be found in (/main/experiments/inferred-annos-counter/inputExamples).
+These may be used as inputs for some other tools but should be used for smaller projects only.

 The procedure: